OdysLam/clyell/_posts/2020/2020-11-15-Migrating-from-Nodebb-to-Discourse.md

 In other words, in order to bring the forums up to shape, there is more manual work and maintenance required in Nodebb than in Discourse.
 Which would have been great, since the choice of customization is really wonderful, but I am the only Developer Relations team member at the moment.
 Thus whatever development I need, I will do it myself, limiting considerably the time I can invest.

-Moreover, as I have now spent considerable time in Discourse, while I do prefer some elements of NodeBB, such as the technology stack or the plugin system, Discourse as a whole offers much more control and options.
-It's simply more mature.
+Moreover, as I have now spent considerable time in Discourse, while I do prefer some elements of NodeBB, such as the technology stack or the plugin system; Discourse as a whole offers much more control and options.** It's simply more mature.**

 All in all, there is a reason while the grand majority of forums look identical nowadays, and the reason is that Discourse is hard to beat.
-(Although there are a couple of interesting options, maybe in another blog post)
+(Although there are a couple of interesting options oriented more for SaaS  products, maybe in another blog post)

 ## The migration